 Fragmentary acceptances of this principle are scattered up and down the Statute Book.
 In 48 and 49 Vict., ch.
-72, section 12, we have these words:-
+72, section 12, we have these words :-- for letting for habitation by persons of the working classes a house or part of a house, there shall be implied a condition that the house is at the commencement of the holding in all respects reasonably fit for human habitation."

-[&]quot;In any contract made after the passing of this Act
+"In any contract made after the passing of this Act